eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 addbot <handle> <address>
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-  Description: adds a new bot to the userlist with the handle and botaddress given (with no password and no flags)
+  Description: adds a new bot to the userlist with the handle and botaddress given (with no password and no flags). <address> format is one of:

+  - ipaddress/botport/userport
+  - ipv4address:botport/userport    [DEPRECATED]
+  - [ipv6address]:botport/userport  [DEPRECATED]

   Returns: 1 if successful; 0 if the bot already exists